-Hatch Show Print, May 2009.
+4. Hatch Show Print, May 2009.
 I loved the vibe of this unassuming store from the moment I walked through the door, the bell tinkling gently as I caught sight of a fat ginger cat sleeping by the window.
 One of the oldest letterpress print shops in America, Hatch Show Print has been knocking out handmade posters since 1879.
-It won’t take you long to tour its cramped workspace, though with literally thousands of posters on display you might end up staying longer than you’d imagined.
+It won’t take you long to tour its cramped workspace, though with literally thousands of posters on display you might end up staying longer than you thought.
 Picking up a print before you leave is a must.
-There are numerous city posters for a perfect memento, while music fans can find all the old greats represented, from Duke Ellington and Johnny Cash, to Louis Armstrong and Dolly Parton.
+There are numerous city posters for a perfect memento, while music fans can find all the old greats represented, from Duke Ellington and Johnny Cash to Louis Armstrong, Dolly Parton and beyond.

-Ryan Auditorium, May 2009.
-I have always dreamed of catching a live gig at this legendary music venue.
+5. Ryan Auditorium, May 2009.
+I’ve always dreamed of catching a live gig at this legendary music venue.
 In fact, I’d pretty much saw off one of my arms for the chance to see Ryan Adams play here.
-Sadly, nothing came up during my visits to Music City, so I had to make do with a self-guided wander around its hallowed hall.
-Home to the world famous country music event The Grand Ole Opry from 1943 to 1974, this striking red brick building has welcomed the likes of Elvis, Neil Young, Emmylou Harris, Garth Brooks, Pixies, Foo Fighters, Coldplay and… amusingly… Erasure.
-An amazing sense of history hits you as you walk inside; after all it was here that Johnny Cash first met June Carter and Ringo Starr hosted his 72nd birthday concert.
+Sadly, nothing came up during my visits to Music City, so I had to make do with a self-guided wander.
+Home to the world famous country music event The Grand Ole Opry from 1943 to 1974, this striking, red brick building has welcomed the likes of Elvis, Neil Young, Emmylou Harris, Garth Brooks, Pixies, Foo Fighters, Coldplay and… amusingly… Erasure.
+An amazing sense of history hits you as you walk inside, after all it was here that Johnny Cash first met June Carter and where Ringo Starr hosted his 72nd birthday concert.
 With its stained glass windows, church pew seating and towering ceiling, The Ryman feels like a holy place and the acoustics are truly formidable.
 No wonder so many artists say no other venue in the world can match it.
 Today The Ryman still has its own radio station, WSM, one of the most influential stations in the history of country music.

 Or maybe take a look at my other articles from across The USA.